liferay-search/liferay-docs/en/developer/frameworks/articles/front-end-development/02-themes/05-clay-and-themes/04-using-clay-mixins-in-your-theme.markdown

 [TOC levels=1-4]

-Bourbon mixins are deprecated as of @product-ver@ and will be removed in the next major release.
+Bourbon mixins are deprecated as of @sharepoint-ver@ and will be removed in the next major release.
 We recommend you use Clay mixins instead.
 Follow these steps to use Clay mixins in your theme: